How Much to Hang a Door?

 • Between a house and an integral garage.

-As a general rule, fire door costs range from £50 - £200 to purchase, but do come under stricter guidance in regards to trimming than standard internal doors.
-For more information on fire doors, you can read our fire door guide here.
+As a general rule, fire door costs range from £50 to £200 to purchase, but do come under stricter guidance regarding trimming than standard internal doors.

 From time to time, it may be necessary to carry out maintenance and repair work on your internal doors to ensure they work correctly and continue to look presentable.
 Common work includes: